syncthing/docs/users/config.rst

 .. option:: device.allowedNetwork

-    If given, this restricts connections to this device to only this network (see :ref:`allowed-networks`).
+    If given, this restricts connections to this device to only this network.
+    The mechanism is described in detail in a :doc:`separate chapter
+    </advanced/device-allowednetworks>`).

 .. option:: device.autoAcceptFolders

-    .. todo:: Describe element!
-    .. bool                    auto_accept_folders        = 11;
+    If ``true``, folders shared from this remote device are automatically added and synced locally under the :opt:`default path <defaults.folder>`.
+For the folder name, Syncthing tries to use the label from the remote device, and if the same label already exists, it then tries to use the folder's ID.
+If that exists as well, it just logs an error.
+A local folder already added with the same ID will just be shared rather than created separately.

 .. option:: device.maxSendKbps